 Flake salt and freshly ground pepper

 Grand Lake Shake

 Cut a cross hatch on the fat cap and rub roast generously with salt and pepper and "dry age" uncovered on a rack in your refrigerator for 2-3 days.
 Remove bones and save string to tie back later.

 In an oiled hot skillet, brown all sides but the bone side.
-Preheat oven to 200 F. Once browned, rest and rub amply with Prime Rib Roast Seasoning.
+Preheat oven to 200 F. Once browned, rest and rub amply with Grand Lake Shake.
 Roast for 4-5 hours or until the internal temp is 120 degrees for rare, 130-140 for medium rare.
 Let roast rest covered with foil for 20-30 minutes, carve and serve with mustard cream or a gravy.